A lot of feedback from our unwanted thoughts post was from young people scared half to death from watching scary movies.

 Whatever you fear, you will be reminded of — it’s just a primitive part of your mind protecting you against what you saw as danger.
 If you react with anxiety to your thoughts, your body makes adrenaline as part of the “fight or flight” reaction.
 This will keep you awake and stop you sleeping.
 Then a vicious cycle of more thinking, more anxiety and so on.

 To prevent this happening, you need another focus and to stay relaxed.
-To do this, download the lullaby tune and listen to it as soon as you get into bed.
+To do this, play the famous lullaby tune as soon as you get into bed.
 Put your attention on the music.
 This will give your mind something to focus on and the calming effect of the music will help you relax.
 When it’s time to sleep, use the relaxation technique (tip 5) to keep your mind off scary thoughts.

 If you wake in the night, remember, “it’s just a movie, no real danger” and then immediately use the relaxation technique again until you go back to sleep.